swayedev/fcrypt/README.md

 - Encrypt and decrypt data with AES-GCM.
 - Stream encryption and decryption.
+- Encrypt large data and files in chunks.
 - Key rotation and re-encryption support.
 - Extensible key management with an interface for different key types.
 - Hashing functions using SHA3-256.